8:00 A.M. (The Pitt season 1)

-"8:00 A.M." is the second episode of the American medical drama television series The Pitt.
+"8:00 A.M." is the second episode of the first season of the American medical drama television series The Pitt.
 The episode was written by series creator R. Scott Gemmill, and directed by co-executive producer Amanda Marsalis.
 It was released on Max on January 9, 2025.

 The series is set in Pittsburgh, following the staff of the Pittsburgh Trauma Medical Hospital ER (nicknamed "The Pitt") during a 15-hour emergency department shift.
 The series mainly follows Dr. Michael "Robby" Robinavitch, a senior attending still reeling from some traumas.
 In the episode, Robby faces two dilemmas in different cases, while Whitaker tries to save a man he befriended in the hospital.

 The episode received positive reviews from critics, with praise towards the writing, character development and themes.